Mwapsam/Search-engine/README.md

         }
     }

 The `search()` method is called as a user triggers the input event on the text field.
 Then the javascript function `setTimeout` submits the form every 1 second.
-The `clearTimeout` function is called each time an input event gets triggered to acts as a looping mechanism for the life span of the input event.
+The `clearTimeout` function is called each time an input event gets triggered to act as a looping mechanism for the life span of the input event.
 The `data-controller` element is needed to make javascript work in the form.

     <%= form_with(url: search_articles_path, method: :post, data: {controller: "search-form", turbo_frame: "articles", turbo_action: "advance"}, class: "form-outline mb-4") do |form| %>